The Coronavirus Pandemic

 As the disease spread around China and the rest of the world, the World Health Organization (WHO) declared it a public health emergency on January 30, 2020.
 The WHO declared it a pandemic on March 11.

 The coronavirus pandemic has disrupted the global economy, causing a recession.
 It has impacted social interactions and mental health.
-As of November 1, 2021, COVID-19 caused nearly 750,000 deaths in the U.S. and five million worldwide.
+As of August 18, 2022, COVID-19 caused over 1,000,000 deaths in the U.S. and nearly 6.5 million deathsworldwide.

 What Is the Coronavirus and COVID-19?